 The Becer group was initially established at Warwick in 2010 and then moved to Queen Mary University of London in 2013.
 In 2019, the group moved back to Warwick Chemistry to carry out its research activities.

 Our Polymer Chemistry Laboratories are located on the third floor, C-block of the main Chemistry building.
-We are utilizing living polymerization techniques such as anionic or cationic polymerizations and controlled radical polymerization techniques, in combination with highly efficient organic reactions, aka click reactions, to prepare designed and functional polymers.
-We have capabilities to perform almost all types organic reactions in our laboratories in order to obtain the desired small or large macromolecules.
+We are utilizing living polymerization techniques such as anionic or cationic polymerizations and controlled radical polymerization techniques, in combination with highly efficient organic reactions, aka click reactions, to prepare most of our designed polymers.
+We can perform almost all types organic reactions in our laboratories in order to obtain the desired small or large molecules.
 We have direct access to wide range of analytical facilities at Warwick.
-Besides, our own support laboratories are also well equipped and we are able to perform detailed analysis of small organic compounds and polymers.
+Besides, our laboratories are very well equipped and we are able to perform detailed analysis of small organic compounds as well as polymers.

-If you are interested in funding a research project or giving us a donation to conduct research for developing new diagnosis or treatment methods in cancer or immune system related diseases or to save the planet by producing plastics from sustainable resources or reusing the existing plastic waste material, you can contact Dr. Remzi Becer directly to discuss further via email firstname.lastname@example.org or on the phone +44 2476 523236.
+If you are interested in funding a research project or giving us a donation to conduct research in the fields of sustainable materials and targeted delivery of nucleic acids please contact Prof. Dr. Remzi Becer directly via email: firstname.lastname@example.org